TheresaLui/SelfHelpContent_v2/articles/microsoft.aad.iam/adtoaadsync-aadconnect-asc-aad-connect-health-alerts-aad-authentication-failure.md

 ## Connection to Azure Active Directory failed due to authentication failure
 Azure AD Connect was unable to establish a connection to Azure Active Directory.
 This was caused by an authentication failure.
 As a result objects will not be synchronized with Azure Active Directory.

-You should investigate and resolve this issue to resume synchonrization with Azure Active Directory.
+You should investigate and resolve this issue to resume synchronization with Azure Active Directory.

 <!--/issueDescription-->
 ## **Recommended steps**